APS Monthly Club Challenges and Rules

 Image Submission guidelines (Prints and Digital)

-• Digital images AND digital versions of prints MUST be submitted by 11.30 pm on the Saturday preceding the club competition via the APS website using the Competitions\Submit Images to a Competition tab.
-The judge will then receive and view the images prior to the competition.
+- Digital images AND digital versions of prints MUST be submitted by 11.30 pm on the published date via the APS website using the Challenges\Submit Images to a Challenge tab.
+The judge will then receive and view the images prior to the challenge.

-• The name of the file is not important.
-The Image Title is what the judge will see and what is displayed or read out on the competition night.
-‘No Title’ is acceptable as the filename.
+- The name of the file is not important.
+The Image Title is what the judge will see and what is displayed or read out on the challenge night.
+‘No Title’ is acceptable as the Image Title.

 Additional guidelines for Prints

-• Prints must be brought to the club for display no later than 7.45 p.m. on the competition night.
+- Prints must be brought to the club for display no later than 7.15 p.m. on the challenge night.

 Labelling Prints